 The predominant hue of this sentimental postcard composition is an intense azure blue, typical of skies on the French Riviera, overlaid with bright greens, pinks, reds, yellows, whites and lines of black.
 The transparency of the two figures makes literal what Francis Picabia (1879 – 1953) described as the “empty” character of Cannes high society.
 They have no substance to speak of, their bodies merging with the surrounding landscape in a painted version of superimposition, a technique more commonly associated with avant-garde photography and film.
 Idyll (1925 – 27) is displayed in its original goatskin frame, built by the frame-maker and bookbinder Pierre Legrain.
 The frame highlights Picabia’s abiding interest in the decorative, a category often considered antithetical to “serious” art.

-Photographed in the Museum of Modern Art in NYC as Part of the Exhibit, Francis Picabia: Our Heads Are Round So Our Thoughts Can Change Direction, Up Through March 19th, 2017
+Photographed in the Museum of Modern Art in NYC as Part of the Exhibit, Francis Picabia: Our Heads Are Round So Our Thoughts Can Change Direction, Up Through March 19th, 2017.

 Dubbed the Prince of Plastic by the New York Times, Neal Small (b.
 1937) lead a craze in the late 1960s for sculptural lighting and furniture made from plastic and acrylic.
 “I like to think of it as all part of the new permissiveness,” he commented.
 ‘I Know that I am being more permissive with myself and the designs I allow myself to make — making fuller, more sensuous things.
 People are permitting themselves in every area, whether it’s music, with the Beatles and the Stones, architecture or clothes.
 They are allowing themselves things that please them personally.
 You don’t have to invest in things forever anymore.
 Lighting is getting to be an art form”

-Area Lamp (model 1112), 1966 -67 was Photographed in the Museum of Modern Art in NYC.
+Area Lamp (model 1112), 1966 -67 was Photographed by 122design in the Museum of Modern Art in NYC.